renovate-bot/GoogleCloudPlatform-_-agentsmithy/Agent_Templates/Runtime_envs/Cloud_Run/README.md

 1. **Prototype Your Chain:** Build your Generative AI application using different methodologies and frameworks.
 Use Vertex AI Evaluation for assessing the performance of your application and its chain of steps. **See [`notebooks/getting_started.ipynb`](notebooks/getting_started.ipynb) for a tutorial to get started building and evaluating your chain.**
 2. **Integrate into the App:** Import your chain into the app.
 Edit the `app/chain.py` file to add your chain.
-3. **Playground Testing:** Explore your chain's functionality using the frontend playground.
-Take advantage of the comprehensive playground features, such as chat history management, user feedback mechanisms, support for various input types, and additional capabilities.
-You can run the playground locally with the `make playground` command.
-4. **Deploy with CI/CD:** Configure and trigger the CI/CD pipelines.
+3. **Deploy with CI/CD:** Configure and trigger the CI/CD pipelines.
 Edit tests if needed.
 See the [deployment section](#deployment) below for more details.
-5. **Monitor in Production:** Track performance and gather insights using Cloud Logging, Tracing, and the Looker Studio dashboard.
+4. **Monitor in Production:** Track performance and gather insights using Cloud Logging, Tracing, and the Looker Studio dashboard.
 Use the gathered data to iterate on your Generative AI application.

 ## Deployment